Gene Hunt: Series 3

 The first episode begins with Hunt emerging from hiding after shooting Alex Drake, as he was accused of attempted murder and fled to the Costa Brava and Isle of Wight for three months.
 After waking Drake from her comatose state, Hunt is suspended by Jim Keats (Daniel Mays), from the Discipline and Complaints Department (D&C), sent to assess Fenchurch East CID in the wake of Drake's shooting and as part of Operation Countryman.
 Keats unofficially assures Hunt's team that he will file a good report about them, before privately telling Hunt he intends to destroy him.

 Hunt becomes frustrated with Drake over her renewed interest in Sam Tyler's death.
 Encouraged by Keats, Drake conducts an unofficial investigation into the events, requesting old witness statements and reports of the supposed car accident, along with the leather jacket Tyler was seen wearing during Life on Mars.
 Hunt soon burns the files and jacket, cryptically warning Drake to forget her search for certainty and take a leap of faith.
 Hunt remains unaware Drake is being haunted by a uniformed police officer with a mutilated face, and she later becomes alarmed when she finds a picture of the officer taken earlier without injuries in Hunt's desk, along with an undeveloped roll of film.

 During Episode 6, Sergeant Viv James is taken hostage during a riot at HM Prison Fenchurch, having attempted to cut a deal with the riot leader to protect his incarcerated nephew.
 Viv is shot during the final rescue attempt and is discovered by Keats, before dying just as Gene reaches them.
 Hunt is devastated by the death, which casts a shadow over the team.
 As Drake senses their time is running out, she asks Hunt on a dinner date, in which she asks him whether he killed Sam Tyler.
 Hunt explains he helped Sam fake his death, but refuses to elaborate about what happened afterwards, again offering a veiled warning about faith.

 The date is later interrupted by Keats, who hands Drake the photos he developed from the roll of film.
 Amongst several pictures of Tyler and various scenes from Life on Mars is a picture of the grave where the dead police officer haunting Drake is buried.
-Believing this grave to be Tyler's, an mistrustful Drake walks out on Hunt.
+Believing this grave to be Tyler's, a mistrustful Drake walks out on Hunt.
 At the same time, Shaz, Ray and Chris are confronted with visions of stars, as if looking up at the sky, and hear strange voices as described by Chris as Nelson (Tony Marshall), the publican from Life on Mars, asking him what he would like to drink.